 - Fast Med (919) 562-3155

 - Mayo Clinic - This famous clinic's website provides accessible health information & allows users to email questions to clinic physicians

 - Center for Disease Control & Prevention - This web site is fill of general health information, data, and statistics from CDC research studies, publications, traveler's health information and more

 - Health Finder - A consumer health information web site from the U.S. government

-Sneezing, sore throat, a stuffy nose, coughing - everyone knows the symptoms of the common cold.
+Sneezing, sore throat, a stuffy nose, coughing - everyone knows the common cold symptoms.
 It is probably the most common illness.
-In the course of a year, people in the United States suffer one billion colds.
-You can get a cold by touching your eyes or nose after you touch surfaces with cold germs on them.
-You can also inhale the germs.
+In a year, people in the United States suffer one billion colds.
+You can get a cold by touching your eyes or nose, coming in contact with cold germs on surfaces, and inhaling the virus.
 Symptoms usually begin two or three days after infection and last two to fourteen days.
 Washing your hands and staying away from people with colds will help you avoid colds.

 There is no cure for the common cold.
 For relief, try the following:

 - Get plenty of rest